edp1096/ssh-manager/README.md

-SSH server list manager for personal use
+SSH host manager for personal using

 ## Usage
 ```sh